LukasBeckers/commit-message-reformulation/README.md

    cd commit-message-reformulation-server
    ```

-2. Set your OpenAI API key, your prefered model and the port in the docker-compose.yaml:
+2. Set your OpenAI API key and your prefered model in the docker-compose.yaml:

    ```
    -OPENAI_API_KEY="your_openai_api_key"
    -MODEL="gpt-4o-mini"
-   -PORT=5000
    ```

 3. Run the setup script: